ask-dataops/snowflake/snowflake-setup-non-fme.md

 ## Harness Delegate Setup

 ### 1. Install the Delegate
 Install the Harness Delegate in the environment where the pipeline will run.
-Harness uses the Delegate to execute deployment work in your environment [web:38][web:44].
+Harness uses the Delegate to execute work in your environment [web:38][web:44].

 ### 2. Verify the Delegate
 Confirm the Delegate pod or process is running and healthy, and confirm it appears in Harness as available.

 ### 3. Add a delegate selector
-Assign a selector such as `firstk8sdel` and reference that selector in your pipeline infrastructure or steps.
+Assign a selector such as `firstk8sdel` and reference that selector in your pipeline infrastructure or stage config.

 ## Harness NG CD Pipeline

 ### Pipeline model
-Use a Deploy stage or a Custom stage in Harness NG CD.
-The stage should run a container image that has dbt and Snowflake tooling installed, and the stage should be tied to the Delegate.
+Use a **Deploy stage** for the overall release flow and a **Custom stage** for dbt command execution.
+The Custom stage is the right choice when you need script-style execution in Harness CD [web:47][web:90].

 ### Example pipeline
 ```yaml